artmg/lubuild/help/configure/network-appliance-firmware.md

 #### work on ARM or embedded ####

 * OpenWrt
-    * embedded system that can be flashed onto wide range of consumer devices
+    * embedded system that can be flashed onto wide range of consumer devices (designed to replace the vendor supplied firmware)
-    * Pi is supported, but the distro is compiled for **armel** (no hardware maths acceleration) so it runs slower than some hardware of similar power [http://wiki.openwrt.org/toh/raspberry_pi_foundation/raspberry_pi]
     * mainly aimed at wireless and combo routers - compare
         * routers (no modem, no wireless) - [http://skinflint.co.uk/?cat=router]
         * with the [OpenWrt hardware list](http://wiki.openwrt.org/toh/start)
         * wlan router modems that support OpenWrt [http://skinflint.co.uk/?cat=wlanroutmod&xf=758_OpenWrt&sort=p]
         * wlan routers (no modem) that support OpenWrt [http://skinflint.co.uk/?cat=wlanrout&xf=758_OpenWrt&sort=p]
+    * Pi is supported, but the distro is compiled for **armel** (no hardware maths acceleration) so it runs slower than some hardware of similar power [http://wiki.openwrt.org/toh/raspberry_pi_foundation/raspberry_pi]
+* LEDE
+	* was a strongly-backed fork from OpenWrt but the two projects have since recombined under the OpenWrt name
 * DD-WRT
     *
 * Tomato